hoangcuong2011/Good-Papers/Gaussian Processes with Notes.md

-- Gaussian Processes with Notes
+- Machine Learning with good Notes

-Gaussian Processes are pretty models.
-In this article I refer several important claims:
+In this article I refer several good claims I like:

 **Short notes**
 - GPs are limited in their ability to learn non-stationary functions (e.g., a function with sudden jumps). http://www2.ift.ulaval.ca/~chaib/publications/Yali-AISTAS16.pdf (the best explanation of non-stationary functions I ever seen)